Nechitadi/arcade/README.md

 Installation:

 * Download the repository:
-* Click download ZIP on the left, then extract the zip file to your computer, or clone the repository using git.
+* Click download ZIP on the right of the screen, then extract the zip file to your computer, or clone the repository using git.
 * Navigate to where you unzipped the file or cloned the repository.
 * Double-click index.html to open the game in your browser.